dumlutimuralp/k8s-with-nsx-t-2.4.x/README.md

 by Dumlu Timuralp [@dumlutimuralp](https://twitter.com/dumlutimuralp) / [LinkedIn](https://www.linkedin.com/in/dumlutimuralp/)
 by Hakan Akkurt [LinkedIn](https://www.linkedin.com/in/hakkurt/) / [Github](https://github.com/hakkurt)

+_**This disclaimer informs readers that the views, thoughts, and opinions expressed in the text belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.**_

 The goal of this series of posts is to outline and explain the steps to integrate VMware NSX-T Platform with Kubernetes.

 Software components used are shown below.